-Figure 1 Low expression of miR-34a and membrane palmitoylated proteins in liver cancer.
-A: miR-34a was low expressed in liver cancer tissues and cells; B: The expression level of membrane palmitoylated proteins mRNA was low in liver cancer tissues and cells; and C: The expression level of membrane palmitoylated proteins protein in liver cancer tissues and cells; a indicates that aP < 0.05, bP < 0.01, cP < 0.001).
-MPP2: Membrane palmitoylated proteins.
+Figure 1 Low expression of microRNA 34a and membrane palmitoylated proteins in liver cancer.
+A: Low expression of microRNA 34a (miR-34a) in liver cancer tissues and cells; B: The mRNA expression of membrane palmitoylated protein (MPP2) was low in liver cancer tissues and cells; and C: The protein expression of MMP2 in liver cancer tissues and cells; a indicates aP < 0.05, bP < 0.01, cP < 0.001).